 With more, faster & better action we can end forced labour.

 We are an umbrella network that brings together businesses and their representative organizations of all sizes and sectors in 187 ILO member States.

 are in forced labour globally.

-are working in the private economy, including in private economic activities and commercial sexual exploitation.
+are working in the private economy, excluding commercial sexual exploitation.

 We publish statistics that are meant to be shared.Discover our

 How can forced labour be eradicated globally?
 What approaches are the most effective at gaining ground towards this goal, and ...

 On the 12th of September 2022, the ILO, Walk Free, and IOM released new Global Estimates on Modern Slavery: Forced ...